cjordanball/React-Notes/React Summary.md

 ### Programatic Navigation
 1. When using a \<Link>, we are depending on the user clicking on something to make us follow a specified route.
 In contrast, **programatic navigation** involves the route changing in connection with non-user events, such as a form being successfully submitted.

 2. When a component is being rendered by a Route, React places in a number of items into that component's props object.
+One of the useful items on the props object is the **history** object.
+This object has a **push()** method, which takes as a parmeter a route (in quotes).
+The route should have been designated as a Route in the "BrowserRouter".

-3. One of the useful items on the props object is the **history.push()** method, which allows us to designate a route.
+3. **NEAT THING**: The history object can be accessed as a property of the component, and can be passed in as a parameter to an action creator, so that the navigation can be initiated from the action creator.
+See the front-end of the auth app for an example.

 ## Forms, With Redux Form
 ### Introduction